 Besides the food we eat, we also tend to move less when we stay home.
 With the gyms and community parks closed, the only movements we make are when we move around within the rooms in our homes.
 For lunch, some of us might move around to cook.
 Otherwise, it is food delivered right to our doorsteps.

 You may not realize it but we move around a lot more when we go to work.
 From walking to our car, the train station and bus stop to walking from one meeting room to the other; these steps really add up.

 Spending time at home with low levels of activity may cause us to burn fewer calories, resulting in extra weight gain.
 Here’s an advisory from our Rehab Center on the simple steps you can take while you continue to work from home.

-While we slow get accustomed to this new norm, it is also important to keep your health in check.
+As we acclimatize to this new normal of outdoor restrictions, it is also important to keep your health in check.